realodix/awesome-flarum/README.md

 * [Dashboard](https://github.com/datitisev/flarum-ext-admindashboard) - This completely re-imagines the admin interface.
 * [Event Tracking](https://github.com/SurfEdge/flarum-ext-event-tracking) - A Flarum extension to track events for Google Analytics.
 * [Filter](https://github.com/CDK2020/flarum-ext-filter) - A Flarum extension that filters and flags posts by keywords.
+* [Flagrow Ads](https://github.com/flagrow/ads) - Allows you to configure ads in several locations.
 * [Flagrow Bazaar](https://github.com/flagrow/bazaar) - The marketplace extension that allows you to add and remove extensions without composer or a terminal.
 * [Flagrow Linguist](https://github.com/flagrow/linguist) - Customize translations with ease.
 * [Flagrow Mason](https://github.com/flagrow/mason) - The discussion custom fields builder.